START A NEW PUBLICATION WITH ACM

 Rationale for new publication

-In this section, provide an overview of the proposed editorial process.
-Will articles go through a full refereeing process, or a less rigorous review process?
-(ACM Transactions must use a refereeing process; magazines and newsletters often include a combination of rigorously reviewed articles and lightly reviewed pieces.)
-How will the editorial board be structured and what role will the editor-in-chief and other editorial board members play?
+Please provide an overview of the proposed editorial process.
+Will articles go through a full refereeing process, or a less rigorous review process (research papers must use a refereeing process)?
+How will the editorial board be structured and what role will the editor and other editorial board members play?
+Many ACM journals publish their review process.
+It may be helpful to review these established processes.
+See for example, ACM TOPS Guidelines for AEs.

-Who will submit articles for this publication?
-Do you expect submissions from researchers, practitioners, academics, or a combination?
-Will most submissions come from computer scientists, or are there other fields (physics, law, economics, art, etc.) from which you expect many submissions to come?
+Who do you expect will submit articles for this publication?
+Will most submissions come from computer scientists, or are there other fields (physics, law, economics, art, social science, etc.) from which you expect many submissions to come?
+Do you expect submissions from researchers, practitioners, or whom?

 - Please provide a list of articles (10-15) published in other publications, conference papers, tech reports, etc. that are typical of the kinds of articles you envision for this new publication.